How To Say Goodbye to Sickle Cell Disease Forever: The Power of PGD

 So PGD reduces the risk of transmitting a particular genetic condition from parent to child.

-Sickle Cell Disease (SCD) is one of many conditions where this process could make a difference for families.
+Sickle Cell Disease (SCD) is one of many conditions where this power of PGD could make a difference for families.

 The altered haemoglobin changes the shape of the red blood cell.